mijatpaunovic/HRA/README.md

 This study investigates the ability of various measures to quantify asymmetry in Poincaré plots (PP) derived from Heart Rate Variability (HRV) recordings across different subject groups and short-term timescales.
 For each timescale (1-, 5-, 10-, and 20-minute HRV segments), the performance of the newly proposed Kernel Density Estimation–based Asymmetry Magnitude Index (KDE AMI) is assessed alongside established asymmetry measures - Histogram-based AMI (HB AMI), Guzik Index (GI), Porta Index (PI), Asymmetric Spread Index (ASI), Slope Index (SI), and Area Index (AI) - in their ability to discriminate between subject groups.
 All Heart Rate Asymmetry (HRA) measures are benchmarked against the standard (non-HRA) Poincaré plot descriptors, SD1 and SD2.

 ### Repository Structure
 All files necessary to reproduce the results of the study are provided, including the complete codebase, input data, and intermediate outputs.
-The included HRV recordings represent preprocessed segments of the raw electrocardiogram (ECG) signals used in the study, and therefore require no further preparation.
-Executing the scripts for specific subject groups involves only minimal adjustments, as outlined in the description sections at the beginning of each script.
+The included HRV recordings result from the preprocessing raw electrocardiogram (ECG) signals used in the study, and therefore require no further modifications.
+Executing the scripts for specific subject groups involves only a one-line adjustment (specifying which groups are to be compared), as outlined in the description sections at the beginning of each script.
 The repository is organized as follows:

 #### 1. Python code
-- `nonlinear_measures.py` - Computes nonlinear measures across short-term timescales for two subject groups.
+- `nonlinear_measures.py` - Computes nonlinear measures across short-term timescales for specified subject groups.
-- `statistical_tests.py` - Performs group comparisons by calculating Relative Median Differences (RMDs), testing statistical significance, and estimating effect sizes.
+- `statistical_tests.py` - Performs statistical tests to assess the differences between specified groups.

 #### 2. Input data (`input_data/`)
-- `HRV/` - Contains HRV recordings segmented into 1-, 5-, 10-, and 20-minute intervals for:
+- `HRV/` - HRV recordings segmented into 1-, 5-, 10-, and 20-minute intervals for:
   - Healthy Subjects (HS)
   - Patients with Congestive Heart Failure (CHF)
 - `IDs/` - CSV files listing subject IDs that satisfy the study inclusion criteria.